NateRex/malmo-extension/example_missions/README.md

 3. Once a mission finishes, several files will become available:
     - A single log describing everything that occurred during the mission will be output to a "logs" directory.
-    - A CSV file for EACH agent will be output to a "performance" directory.
+    - A CSV file for **each agent** will be output to a "performance" directory.
 Each CSV file contains agent statistics over time.